 [Regulation 9B inserted in Gazette 7 Jun 2002 p.
 2727.]

-10. Certificate of electrical work
+10. Electrical work, certificate of approval for buildings after

 A certificate of approval shall not be issued in relation to a public building on which electrical work has been undertaken unless a person authorised to sign a notice of completion referred to in regulation 52 of the Electricity (Licensing) Regulations 1991 made under the Electricity Act 1945 has issued a certificate in the form of Form 5 in Schedule 2 certifying that the electrical work of the public building conforms to the relevant provisions of these regulations, the Building Regulations and the Electricity (Licensing) Regulations 1991.